 - Monty Python and the Holy Grail: Rather deliberately subverted, where King Arthur claims to be a king, and the peasant blithely demands to know what kind of government he offers, and how it is an improvement over the anarcho-syndicalist model already practiced by the local peasantry (which he insists on describing in detail).
 The conversation ends with the peasant complaining about "being oppressed" when King Arthur attempts to shut him up in annoyance.

-- Star Wars and its prequels use this trope.
-Star Wars blurs the line between democracy and hereditary autocracy.
-Naboo is a monarchy with an elected queen who serves a fixed term, and Alderaan is a hereditary principality whose head of state, Prince Bail Prestor Organa, Viceroy and First Chairman, is also the planet's representative in the Galactic Senate (and later, the founder of the Rebellion).
-Darths & Droids makes fun of this.
-Naboo's constitution isn't as silly as it looks.
-Malaysia's mostly ceremonial King serves a fixed term of five years and is chosen from the royal families of the several states of that country.
-Naboo might work the same way.
-(Except that in Malaysia, a minor would be passed over and would have to wait until it was his family's next turn to be king.)
+- Star Wars and its prequels blurs the line between democracy and hereditary autocracy.
+Naboo is a monarchy with an elected queen who serves a fixed term, and Alderaan is a hereditary principality whose head of state, Prince Bail Prestor Organa, Viceroy and First Chairman, is also the sector's representative in the Galactic Senate (and later, the founder of the Rebellion).
+Later, the most we really know about the Empire is it's an absolute monarchy (having abolished the Senate in the first film) and the regional governors (Moffs) are now in direct control of their sectors under the Emperor, but nothing further.
+In the movies we also don't ever learn anything about their ideology except that they're for "order".

-- In Harry Potter, the title of Minister for Magic doesn't appear to be an elected position.
-The Daily Prophet is said to be explicitly in the ministry's pocket.
-The only other newspaper mentioned is the Quibbler, which seems to be for conspiracy buffs, which seems to indicate that whatever the government is, its views are unchallenged by any kind of opposition.
-Which is pretty bad, all things considered.
+- In Harry Potter, the title of Minister for Magic doesn't appear to be an elected position, it seems to be appointed in some way (Dumbledore was offered it, but turned it down).
+They can also be removed somehow, as happens to Fudge (though by who isn't clear).
+The Daily Prophet is said to be explicitly in the Ministry's pocket.
+The only other newspaper mentioned is the Quibbler, which seems to be for conspiracy buffs.

 - Discworld: Most of the governments are pretty generic, except for Ankh-Morpork (Best.
 Tyranny.
 Ever.), Lancre, Klatch and Sto Lat (monarchy) and, kind of, Pseudopolis - in Unseen Academicals, Lord Vetinari is very amused by the fact that they decide to try a brave new experiment in democracy, and promptly vote not to have to pay taxes.